alifarukyucel/tams/docs/functional-tests.md

 #### Remove a responsible lecturer without being a lecturer
 1. Create a course
 2. Add another user as a lecturer
-2. As a third user, remove the newly-added lecturer
+2. As a third user, who is not a responsible lecturer, remove the newly-added lecturer
-4. Verify that the user has not been removed as a lecturer
+4. Verify that the user has not been removed and that the response is 403 Forbidden

 **Relevant tests:**
 - https://gitlab.ewi.tudelft.nl/cse2115/2021-2022/sem-group-13b/sem-repo-13b/-/blob/096407e09d2f0d85f2507df7cea725d14ba54fa0/course-microservice/src/test/java/nl/tudelft/sem/tams/course/integration/CourseTests.java#L514

-#### Remove a responsible lecturer who is not a lecturer
+#### Remove a responsible lecturer who is not a lecturer of the course
 1. Create a course
 2. Add another user as a lecturer
-2. As the lecturer, remove a third user as a lecturer
+2. Attempt to remove a third user who is not a lecturer of the course as a lecturer
-4. Verify that the user has not been removed as a lecturer
+4. Verify that the user has not been removed

 **Relevant tests:**
 - https://gitlab.ewi.tudelft.nl/cse2115/2021-2022/sem-group-13b/sem-repo-13b/-/blob/096407e09d2f0d85f2507df7cea725d14ba54fa0/course-microservice/src/test/java/nl/tudelft/sem/tams/course/integration/CourseTests.java#L399